-MARCONI RED PEPPERS are a prized Italian heirloom that produces 3-lobed tapered blunt-tipped extremely sweet red fruits.
-I pick anytime when they reach a mature size of about 8".
+MARCONI RED PEPPER (Capsicum annuum) is a prized Italian heirloom that produces 3-lobed tapered blunt-tipped extremely sweet red fruits.
+Pick anytime when they reach a mature size of about 8".
 They take time to turn red, but they are sweeter when they do, although I find them to be my favorite green pepper because of the ease of use - there are few seeds and they are high up, so you can cut from the bottom as you need.
 They will keep in the fridge a very long time and still taste fresh.
 Excellent fresh in salad, also good for frying, and absolutely awesome roasted.
 70-90 days from transplant.
 10 seeds.

 ABOUT GROWING PEPPERS: Whether Sweet or Heat, peppers must be started indoors and really appreciate bottom warmth (80 degrees) and grow lights for vigorous starts.
 Be sure to pick varieties that will have sufficient time to complete their growth in your area.
 Also, hot peppers will be hotter as the temperature rises, so if you want heat and live in the north, buy the hottest varieties available so you won't be disappointed.
 Vice versa for the south.
 Use gloves when handling hot pepper seeds and some of the hot peppers themselves.
 Start peppers indoors 8 weeks before transplanting.
 Sow seeds 1/4" deep.
 Keep soil moist.
 Peppers may take up to two weeks to pop up.
 When weather warms (daytime soil near 80 degrees and nighttime temps above 50 degrees) you can transplant into rich prepared soil in a sunny position, about 18'' apart and, if in rows, about 24'' apart.
 I like to give my peppers some support, usually a stake or cage, as productive plants can keel over from the weight of their fruit.
 Consider spacing your peppers around your vegetable garden, as they can be helpful in warding off furry invaders of your greens and such.
 Use organic mulch to fend off weeds and keep soil moist in hot dry summers.
 Peppers need regular moderate watering, but water from below to avoid spreading blossom end rot.
 Peppers are so versatile.
 You can use fresh, cook them in a variety of ways, dry many varieties easily, and freeze many varieties for later cooking.